sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 Scenario 3 is not in the scope of this document and will be ignored; scenario 1 can be achieved by simply plotting the asset on a map and subscribing to location attribute event changes for that asset and updating the map accordingly.
 Scenario 2 is essentially location triggered rules and is discussed below.

 ## Location triggered rules
-The common use case is to specify a geographical region and to then perform some action when this region is entered, exited or both, this is known as geofencing and depending on the asset type this can either be implemented on the physical asset or within the manager; implementing within the manager requires constant location updates from the physical asset which has drawbacks as described above.
-Where supported; geofence APIs on the physical asset should be preferred.
+The common use case is to specify a geographical region and to then perform some action when this region is entered, exited or both, this is known as geofencing.
+It is possible to define location predicates (geofences) in rule LHS and how this is implemented on the affected assets is abstracted away by the OpenRemote manager (i.e. the manager determines whether or not geofence APIs can be used or not - see below).

-It is possible to define location triggers in rule LHS and how this is implemented on the affected assets is abstracted away by the OpenRemote manager (i.e. the manager determines whether or not geofence APIs can be used or not - see below).
+### Geofence API vs location updates

-### Geofence API usage logic
+Depending on the asset type/capabilities and the specific project requirements an asset can either continually send location `attribute events` to the manager or the manager could instruct the asset to update its geofence definitions and then the asset notifies the manager when geofences are triggered.
+Whenever possible geofence APIs on the physical asset should be preferred for efficiency reasons; rules used to determine geofence usage:

-1. Asset must support geofence APIs and backend must be able to supply them in required format (specific geofence API adapters - Android/iOS handling can be done in code on those devices but some things like a GPS tracker might not be able to run custom code - have to send SMS for example in specific format)
+1. Asset must support geofence APIs and backend must be able to supply them in required format (specific geofence API adapters - Android/iOS geofence processing can be done in code on those devices but some things like a GPS tracker might not be able to run custom code - have to send SMS for example in specific format)
 2. Asset must support a mechanism for pushing geofences to it (geofence definition update - could be a direct mechanism or could be indirect e.g. push notification telling asset to update geofences)
 3. The location predicate must be supported by the geofence API on the asset (Android and iOS only support radial geofences)